lumos021/Excel-Upload-to-firebase/README.md

 This project is a React application that allows users to upload Excel files to a Firebase database and view the data in a sortable, filterable, and searchable table.
 The application uses various libraries for different functionalities.

+## Features

+- **File Upload**: Users can upload Excel files which are then stored in a database.
+- **Data Viewing**: The data from the uploaded Excel files can be viewed in a table format.
+- **Data Manipulation**: The table has features for sorting, filtering, and searching through the columns.

+## Libraries Used

+This project uses the following libraries:

+- `@emotion/react` and `@emotion/styled` for styling components.
+- `@mui/material` and `@mui/x-data-grid` for UI components and data grid functionality.
+- `firebase` for backend services.
+- `xlsx` for parsing and manipulating Excel files.
+- `typescript` for adding static type definitions and other features to JavaScript.
+- `react-scripts` for a modern web development environment.
+- `web-vitals` for measuring web vitals.
+- `@testing-library/react`, `@testing-library/jest-dom`, and `@testing-library/user-event` for testing the application.
+- `@types/jest`, `@types/node`, `@types/react`, and `@types/react-dom` for TypeScript type definitions.
 ## Available Scripts

 In the project directory, you can run: